stonepros/stone/doc/dev/cpu-profiler.rst

 	make -j4

-Ceph Configuration
+Stone Configuration
 ==================

 Ensure that you disable ``lockdep``.
 Consider setting logging to levels appropriate for a production cluster.
-See `Ceph Logging and Debugging`_ for details.
+See `Stone Logging and Debugging`_ for details.

-.. _Ceph Logging and Debugging: ../../rados/troubleshooting/log-and-debug
+.. _Stone Logging and Debugging: ../../rados/troubleshooting/log-and-debug

 See the `CPU Profiling`_ section of the RADOS Troubleshooting documentation for details on using Oprofile.